Farama-Foundation/PettingZoo/docs/mpe.md

 * **Landmarks**: Landmarks are static circular features of the environment that cannot be controlled.
 In some environments, like Simple, they are destinations that affect the rewards of the agents depending on how close the agents are to them.
 In other environments, they can be obstacles that block the motion of the agents.
 These are described in more detail in the documentation for each environment.

-* **Visibility**: When an agent is visible to a second agent, that second agent's observation contains the first agent's relative position (and in Simple World Comm and Simple Tag, the agent's velocity).
+* **Visibility**: When an agent is visible to a another agent, that other agent's observation contains the first agent's relative position (and in Simple World Comm and Simple Tag, the first agent's velocity).
 If an agent is temporarily hidden (only possible in Simple World Comm) then the agent's position and velocity is set to zero.

 * **Communication**: Some agents in some environments can broadcast a message as a part of its action (see action space for more details) which will be transmitted to each agent that is allowed to see that message.
 In Simple Crypto, this message is used to signal that Bob and Eve have reconstructed the message.